NCAR/qstat-cache/README.md

 ### Example crontab

-Here is a sample crontab that will run the `gen_data.sh` script every minute (sub-minute scheduled is recommended and enabled via the site.cfg).
+Here is a sample crontab that will run the `gen_data` script every minute (sub-minute scheduled is recommended and enabled via the site.cfg).
 The idea here is to run often enough that users and their workflows are satisfied, but not so often that we put our own load on PBS.